fredpell1/ConuHacksVI_TeamSocks/README.md

 # ConuHacksVI_TeamSocks
-This project is made by three students of Concordia during ConuHacksVI we made a snake game with pygame and it will implement an algorithm to always win the game
+This project is made by three students of Concordia during ConuHacksVI.

+We made a snake game with pygame.

+Our initial plan was to implement an AI to play the game, but because time is something that exists, we didn't.